i0brendan0/pokecrystal2/README.md

 * Add a Soothe Bell item.
 The code has been extensively tested and ready for implementation.

 List of major things left to do
-* Update all trainers' Pokemon with newly aquired moves.
+* Update all trainers' Pokemon with newly acquired moves.

 List of things I want to do but might not be able to
-* Add a Move Relearner - **IN PROGRESS**
+* Nothing yet.

 List of current bugs
 * The check Unown caught code does not seem to work with this new system.

-* Unown Interrobang has too many tiles and its animation doesn't completely work.
+**If you find a bug with a change that I've added or something that isn't known about, please open an issue and provide as much information as possible.**

 [travis]: https://travis-ci.org/i0brendan0/pokecrystal2
 [travis-badge]: https://travis-ci.org/i0brendan0/pokecrystal2.svg?branch=master